siiky/siiky.github.io/algebra/cat_theory_perf.md

-# Category Theory and Performance
+% Category Theory and Performance
+% siiky
+% 2019/10/15

 Imagine for a second that we understand [Category Theory][ct].
 Now imagine that we have a fancy [category][cat], representing a part of a program, with two objects `X`